umamaheshwari2000/Flipkart-Television-market-and-price-Analysis-EDA/README.md

 ✽ Ratings
 ✽ Sound Output

-After collecting the data, I cleaned and structured it for analysis.

 ## 🧹 Data Cleaning
 ✽ Removed missing and inconsistent values
 ✽ Cleaned unwanted text and symbols
-✽ Converted price and screen size into numeric format
+✽ Converted columns into proper numeric formats

-## 📊 Exploratory Data Analysis
+## 📊 Key Questions Answered

-### 🔹 Basic Observations

-✽ Most TVs are priced between **₹20,000 – ₹40,000**
+✽ Which TV brands dominate the market?
-✽ Brands like **Samsung, Philips, TCL** are in the higher price range
+✽ What price range has the highest demand?
-✽ Brands like **Foxsky, Thomson** fall under budget segment
-✽ Price increases as screen size increases

-### 🔹 Deeper Insights

-✽ Screen size has a strong impact on price
-✽ Brands like **LG, Xiaomi, Samsung** have better ratings
-✽ **Ultra HD TVs** are the most common across brands
-✽ Mid-range TVs often perform better than very expensive ones
+✽ Do higher-priced TVs have better ratings?
+✽ What features influence customer decisions the most?

-## 📈 Key Takeaways
+## 📈 Key Insights

-✽ Most popular TVs fall in the **₹20K – ₹60K range**
+✽ Most televisions fall within the **₹20,000 – ₹60,000 range**, showing strong demand in the mid-range segment
-✽ **32–43 inch TVs** are most preferred
+✽ **32–43 inch TVs** are the most preferred due to balance of price and experience
+✽ **Screen size has a direct impact on price** — larger TVs cost more
-✽ **Ultra HD TVs dominate the market**
+✽ **Ultra HD TVs dominate the market**, while lower resolutions are less preferred
-✽ Mid-range TVs offer the best value for money
+✽ Brands like **LG, Xiaomi, and Samsung** tend to have higher ratings
-✽ Higher price doesn’t always mean better ratings
+✽ Higher price does not always mean better ratings — mid-range TVs often perform equally well
+✽ TVs with higher ratings attract more reviews, showing strong customer engagement

 ## 💡 Business Insights

-✽ Focus on **mid-range segment** for higher sales
+✽ Mid-range segment is the most important for sales growth
-✽ Promote **Ultra HD and Smart TVs**
+✽ Ultra HD and Smart TVs should be prioritized
-✽ Optimize pricing based on screen size and features
+✽ Pricing should align with screen size and features
-✽ Highlight high-rated products to increase trust
+✽ High-rated products should be highlighted to build trust

+## 🔗 Real-World Use Case
+✽ Helps e-commerce platforms optimize product listings
+✽ Helps sellers price their products competitively
+✽ Helps customers identify best value-for-money TVs

+## 🎯 What Makes This Project Different
+✽ Focuses on real customer behavior, not just charts
+✽ Combines web scraping and EDA in one project
+✽ Connects analysis with practical business insights

+## 📉 Limitations
+✽ Data is limited to Flipkart listings
+✽ Some product details were inconsistent or missing
+✽ Customer preferences may vary across regions

+## 🚀 Future Improvements
+✽ Include data from other platforms like Amazon
+✽ Build a recommendation system for TVs
+✽ Apply machine learning to predict price trends

 ## 🚀 What I Learned
 ✽ Working with real-world messy data
 ✽ Performing structured EDA
 ✽ Building meaningful visualizations
 ✽ Converting data into actionable insights

-## ⚠️ Challenges Faced

-✽ Inconsistent website structure during scraping
-✽ Handling missing and messy data
-✽ Cleaning and transforming multiple features

 ## 📌 Final Thoughts
-This project helped me understand how data can be used to analyze real-world markets and make better decisions.
+This project helped me understand that data analysis is not just about creating charts —

-It’s not just about analysis — it’s about **finding insights that actually matter**.
+it’s about asking the right questions and finding insights that actually matter.

 ## 🔗 Connect With Me
 LinkedIn: (https://www.linkedin.com/in/poloju-uma-maheshwari-114764222/)

----